 My primary goal for 2020 is to be a stronger and more confident me.
 But if I’m honest, it’s a goal that I have been heading towards for the last few years as I hone the practice of “moving forward” in my grief.
-And this past holiday season has been one of those events that has helped to show me just how far forward I have travelled in the past 10+ years.
+And this past holiday season has been one of those events that have helped to show me just how far forward I have travelled in the past 10+ years.

 Regular readers will have (hopefully) noticed that my struggles have changed over the past decade as I’ve grown more and more accustomed to my (relatively solitary) life as a widow.
 But whilst I know I am stronger now than I was a decade ago, I also know that there are bound to be moments, days, or (more rarely) weeks when I am beside myself in grief.
 However, experience has taught me when I can most likely expect those moments, which helps me to mitigate them – or to be prepared with enough handkerchiefs should I not be able to stave off the tears and upset.

 For me, I have found the best way to cope with the holidays is to spend them (mostly) alone.
-I have spent a couple holidays with others and, whilst it has been lovely, I find that watching other people enjoy their families on Christmas day makes my own lack of a family* more painful.
+I have spent a couple of holidays with others and, whilst it has been lovely, I find that watching other people enjoy their families on Christmas day makes my own lack of a family* more painful.
 And so, I have developed my own traditions that combine elements from Christmas and New Year’s celebrations from my childhood, my marriage, and my imagination.

 That doesn’t mean that the holidays are without tears.
 Instead, I have developed my traditions in a way that accepts that tears are inevitable.
-And I have built in ways of coping with the tears when they come.
+And I have built-in ways of coping with the tears when they come.
 Of course, that doesn’t mean that I want the tears, it just means that I am (generally) prepared for them.
 And because I have planned for the tears, I don’t end up feeling like I have “failed” because of them.
 They are just a part of the holiday season!

 But this year was a bit different.
 This year, there were fewer tears!
 And that’s how I know that I am getting stronger, even if only by a margin.